-In the United States, over 140 million people use sugar substitutes in order to support overall wellness and consume fewer calories.
+In the United States, over 140 million people use sugar substitutes as part of their diet.
 If you're craving a sweet treat but counting your calories, it might be time to swap your sugar with stevia.

 Stevia is a zero-calorie sweetener that's extracted from the leaves of the Stevia rebaudiana plant.
-Not only is it a treat for your taste buds, but it'll keep you on track for your health goals.
+Not only is it a treat for your taste buds, but it can be added to your daily diet.

 Keep reading, and we'll tell you what you need to know about stevia vs. sugar.